BenKnoxJ/conversant-cci-lite-cdk/SNS.md

 ## 6. Outputs / Notes

-* SNS topic now acts as the **event bridge** between Amazon Transcribe and Lambda.
+* SNS topic now acts as the **event bridge** between Amazon Transcribe and the Lambda result handler (to be created in a later phase).
+* Using a **Standard** topic ensures Amazon Transcribe can publish completion events successfully.
-* All encryption remains centralized under the same KMS key.
+* Encryption remains consistent under the single CMK.
-* The Lambda subscriber will be added during the **Result Handler** phase.
+* Lambda subscription will be created once the result handler function exists.
-* Optional (future): add DLQ (SQS FIFO) or CloudWatch delivery status logging for fault tolerance.
+* Optional (future): add DLQ (SQS Standard) or CloudWatch delivery logging for reliability.

 ---

 ## 7. Next Phase

-Proceed to **Phase 6 — Glue / Athena Integration**
+Proceed to **Phase 6 — EventBridge and Lambda Integration**
 Tasks:

-* Create Glue Database: `cci-lite-db`
-* Create Glue Crawler: `cci-lite-results-crawler`
-* Target: `s3://cci-lite-results-<accountid>-eu-central-1/demo-tenant/`
-* Assign Role: `cci-lite-glue-role`
-* Run crawler once to build Athena tables for QuickSight.
+* Deploy `cci-lite-job-init` Lambda to start Transcribe jobs.
+* Deploy `cci-lite-result-handler` Lambda to process completed jobs.
+* Subscribe `cci-lite-result-handler` to this SNS topic once deployed.

 ---

-*End of Phase 5 update.*
+*End of updated Phase 5 (SNS) documentation — aligned with Standard topic configuration and current infrastructure.*